• Skip to primary navigation

 Have you lost a beloved animal friend?
 If you feel inspired to share, please do below.
 It's nice to connect around this kind of thing.

 Bojon appétit!
-For more Bojon Gourmet in your life, follow along on Instagram, Facebook, or Pinterest, purchase my gluten-free cookbook Alternative Baker, or subscribe to receive new posts via email.
-And if you make this gluten-free olive oil almond flour cake recipe, I’d love to know.
+For more Bojon Gourmet in your life, follow along on Instagram, Facebook, YouTube, or Pinterest, purchase my award-winning gluten-free baking cookbook Alternative Baker, or subscribe to receive new posts via email.
+And if you make this, I’d love to know.
 Leave a comment and rating below, and tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.

 Gluten-Free Olive Oil Cake with Lemon & Almond Flour